We live in a world, where everything we do online, is monitored, tracked and stored in data centers without us even knowing about it.

 When it comes to VPN logs, there can be quite a bit of confusion.
 It is exactly why some VPN providers get away with logging user data.

 To clear up all the misconceptions, I’ve segregated VPN logs in to three types.
 Let’s check out each of them in detail, shall we?
+Before we head on, check out our glossary of common terms used for online privacy to keep yourself well aware.

 First up, let’s talk about “usage or browsing logs”.
 As the name suggests, these logs basically keep tabs on your online activities.